 Fortunately, Cawthorne Club fell back on one of their restaurant’s strengths: great customer service.

 The restaurant offers a certain specialism when it comes to greeting customers.
 A rich tapas and wine selection that kept guests happy.
 Customers were able to overlook anything that went wrong with their pre-bookings because the staff was always ready to serve up top-quality dishes.

 Nevertheless, Cawthorne Club needed a watertight solution to efficiently manage their pre-bookings.
-They found one in a free restaurant app.
+They found one in a this restaurant app.

 Sean told us that, in his team’s experience, Carbonara App was “excellent”.

 He made special mention of the app’s simple design: “A great online app that allows customers to book and reserve tables without the need for staff intervention.
-Free and easy to set up.
 Great customer service too!”

 A table management screen with easily identifiable buttons and tools had allowed his staff to speedily log customer details whenever they made a booking with the Club.